 Responsible use

-• For guidance on web scraping and data legality, see Apify's legal guide.
+• For guidance on web scraping legality, see Apify's guide.

 Help us improve